 Before you start, chop up the vegetables into fine dice.
 I normally cut them into approximately 1cm (or just under half an inch) pieces.

-- Add the onions and let them soften.
-I find the fastest way to soften the onions is to cover the pan with a lid and let them sweat for about 5 minutes on a low heat.
+Add the onions and let them soften.
+I find the fastest way to soften the onions is to cover the pan with a lid and let them sweat for about 5 minutes on low heat.

-- Dissolve the stock cubes in 2 cups of boiling water and stir in the tomato paste and worcestershire sauce.
-Pour the stock into the pan, cover with a lid and bring to the boil.
-Turn the heat down to a simmer and leave for 10 minutes.
+Pour in the prepared stock, cover with a lid and bring to a boil.
+Turn the heat down to a simmer and leave for 10 minutes, then stir in the pasta and an extra cup of water.

-If you’d like to be notified of any new recipes, why not subscribe to my newsletter?
-As a thank-you gift, you will receive a free recipe e-book containing some of my most popular cakes and desserts.
+If you'd like to be notified of new recipes, why not subscribe to my newsletter?
+To say thank you, you will receive a free recipe e-book containing some of my most popular cakes and desserts.

 Tips and FAQ